 - Fresh herbs can be pricy and lead to a lot of waste.
 A lot of time don't use all the herbs so the rest often end up in the compost bin.
 So why not grow your own herbs during the summer season, it's a lot cheaper and you have them in your garden ready to use everything time you need them.

 - Dressings all have some key components that are required for a balanced consistency and taste – oil, vinegar, and seasonings.
 Oil and vinegar don’t usually want to mix together, so they need to be whisked or shaken together, which is called emulsification.
 It can help to have something to assist the emulsification process, such as mustard, which contains a component that keeps the dressing from separating.
 A little sweetness never goes amiss either, which is why I’ve added just a touch of maple syrup.

-- Fresh herbs - You can all your favorites herbs in this recipe.
+- Fresh herbs - You can all your favorite herbs in this recipe.

-- Whole grain mustards - Dijon mustard would also be delicious
+- Whole grain mustard - Dijon mustard would also be delicious

 - Vegetarian - the maple syrup can be replaced with honey to make this vegetarian